LiamJCates/Programming-Notes/C++/Syntax/ControlFlow.md

 you’ll sometimes get surprising behavior.

+### break
+The break
+statement is typically used for two purposes:
+  To exit early from a loop.
+  To skip the remainder of the switch structure.
+After the break statement executes, the program continues to execute with the first statement after the structure.
+The use of a break statement in a loop can eliminate the use of certain (flag) variables.

+The break statement is an effective way to avoid extra variables to control a loop and produce an elegant code.
+However, break statements must be used very sparingly within a loop.
+An excessive use of these statements in a loop will produce spaghetti-code (loops with many exit conditions) that can be very hard to understand and manage.
+You should be extra careful in using break statements and ensure that the use of the break statements makes the code more readable and not less readable.
+If you’re not sure, don’t use break statements.

 # Loops
+Loops typically execute while a certain expression evaluates to true.

+Typically, the expression checks whether a variable, called the loop control variable (LCV), satisfies certain conditions.

+The LCV must be properly initialized before the loop is encountered, and it should eventually make the expression evaluate to false.
+We do this by updating or assigning a new value to the LCV in the body of the loop.

+Counter-Controlled Loop
+Suppose you know exactly how many times certain statements need to be executed.
+For example, suppose you know exactly how many pieces of data (or entries) need to be read.
+In such cases, the loop assumes the form of a counter-controlled loop.
+That is, the LCV serves as a “counter.”
+Suppose that a set of statements needs to be executed N times.
+You can set up a counter (initialized to 0 before the loop) to track how many items have been read.
+Before executing the body of the loop statements, the counter is compared with N. If counter < N, the body of the loop executes.
+The body of the loop continues to execute until the value of counter >= N. Thus, inside the body of the loop, the value of counter increments by 1 after it reads a new item.

+Sentinel Controlled Loop
+You do not always know how many pieces of data (or entries) need to be read, but you may know that the last entry is a special value, called a sentinel, that will tell the loop to stop.
+In this case, you must read the first item before the loop so the test expression will have a valid value to test.
+If this item does not equal the sentinel, the body of the loop executes.
+The loop continues to execute as long as the program has not read the sentinel.
+Such a loop is called a sentinel-controlled loop.
+The end-of-file (EOF) value is often a good sentinel value.

+Flag-Controlled Loops
+A flag-controlled loop uses a flag variable to control the loop.
+A flag variable is a bool variable that indicates whether a condition is true or false.
+It is generally named for the true state of that condition: for example, isFound, isTallEnough, and isFull.

+The condition is typically false before the loop body In which case you set a flag variable initialized to false before executing the body of the loop statements.

+The loop tests the flag variable to begin execution and continues to execute until the flag variable changes value

+in the body of the loop, once a certain condition is met the flag variable is updated and the loop terminates after it finishes the current iteration.

+### Loop Types
+In a loop where the loop condition is evaluated before executing the body of the loop are called pretest loops.

+In a loop where the loop condition is evaluated after executing the body of the loop are called posttest loops.

+pretest loops have entry conditions so these loops may never activate.

+posttest loops have exit conditions and therefore always executes the statement at least once.

 ## for
 A for loop lets you repeat (or iterate) the execution of a statement a until a specified condition is false.